alissa-huskey/python-class/docs/tools/terminal.md

 #### Summary

 * Commands on the command line are programs.
-* Commands can take arguments, seperated by spaces.
+* Commands can take arguments, separated by spaces.
 Single or double quotes are only needed to enclose arguments with spaces or other special characters.
 * {term}`flags <flag>` or {term}`options <option>` are special arguments that start with a dash (`-`).